 High-level overview of Myositis-Specific Autoantibodies

-Studies have shown many myositis-specific autoantibodies (MSAs) that are useful for the diagnoses as well as classification of idiopathic inflammatory myopathies because they have been shown to correlate with distinct clinical phenotypes.
+Studies have shown many myositis-specific autoantibodies (MSAs) that can be useful for the diagnoses as well as classification of idiopathic inflammatory myopathies (IIM) because they have been shown to correlate with distinct clinical phenotypes.

 Anti-Jo-1, anti-PL-7, anti-PL-12, anti-EJ, anti-KS, anti-OJ, anti-Ha, and anti-Zo antibodies target aminoacyl-tRNA synthetases and represent anti-synthetase syndrome.
 Anti-synthetase syndrome is characterized by myositis, interstitial lung disease, arthritis, fever, Raynaud’s phenomenon, and mechanic’s hands.